 Calvin Klein fragrances have sex appeal to animals, too.
 Captive tigers and jaguars have become stimulated by the brand’s Obsession for Men scent.
 Forest rangers have used the scent to lure tigers out of the wild.

 Barnacles may have the most interesting penises in the animal kingdom.
 Their penises can stretch up to eight times the length of their body.
 And while many species’ manhoods can change size, few can alter their shape.

 But researchers in Alberta found that barnacles that live in gentle waters have long and thin penises that are good for reach, while those in rough waters have short and wider penises that are better for holding off strong waves.
 The researchers then transported rough water barnacles to calmer waters and vice versa and found that after getting moved around, the barnacles adjusted their penis’s shape to better fit their environment.

 6. Water bugs mate loudly.

-The water bug species Micronecta scholtzi are the loudest animal in the world relative to their size.
-The tiny critter reaches nearly 100 decibels when it rubs its penis against its abdomen.
+The water bug species Micronecta scholtzi is the loudest animal in the world relative to its size.
+The tiny critters reach nearly 100 decibels when they rub their penises against their abdomens.
 Basically, there is a rock concert going on whenever this bug releases a mating call.

 7. Ducks defend themselves with their vaginas.